-Students who expect to complete requirements for a degree, diploma, or certificate must apply in the Records Office for graduation by completing an Application for Graduation.
+Students who expect to complete requirements for a degree, diploma, and/or certificate must apply for graduation by submitting an Application for Graduation for each credential to the Records Office.
 These forms should be completed at the time of registration for the semester in which the student expects to graduate.
 There is a published deadline by which the Application for Graduation must be submitted for a specified graduation date.
-The college holds one annual graduation ceremony in May.
+A \$25.00 graduation fee is charged to all graduates which includes the cost of providing the diploma and diploma cover, cap, tassel, gown and 10 graduation invitations.
+The college holds graduation ceremonies in May for December and May graduates and in July for July graduates.